-Finally we get to the guacamole: a delicious buttery, verdant, delectable avocado-based dip with cilantro, onions, lime and just a perfect pinch of salt.
-While avocados are high in fat, they are full of those good cholesterol lowering fats and loaded with gorgeous nutrition in the form of potassium, vitamin A, B vitamins and more.
-There are approximately 25 calories in a tablespoon and a tablespoon can be really satisfyingly stretched.
+Finally we get to the guacamole: a buttery, verdant, avocado-based dip with cilantro, onions, lime and just a perfect pinch of salt.
+While avocados are high in fat, they are full of those good, cholesterol-lowering fats and loaded with gorgeous nutrition in the form of potassium, vitamin A, B vitamins and more.
+There are approximately 25 calories in a tablespoon and a tablespoon or two can be stretched to really satisfy.

 See?!
-I have you consciously indulging in a margarita with 5 restaurant-made chips and a tablespoon of guacamole.
-You can still have an entrée salad with lettuce, tomato, cucumber, onions, radishes and 3 oz grilled chicken, shrimp or steak, dressed with vinegar as an entree.
+I have you consciously indulging in a margarita with 5 restaurant-made chips and 1-2 tablespoons of guacamole.
+You can still have an entrée salad with lettuce, tomato, cucumber, onions, radishes and 3-oz. grilled chicken, shrimp or steak, dressed with vinegar as an entree.
 Ole!